Outer: Nickel-brass (76% copper, 4% nickel, 20% zinc)

-A design dividing the coin into four quarters, with a rose and a thistle occupying two of the quarters and a portcullis in each of the other two quarters.
-The whole design is overlaid with a linking jigsaw motif and surrounded by the dates "1707" and "2007", and the denomination "TWO POUNDS"
+The design divides the coin into four quarters, with a rose and a thistle occupying two of the quarters and a portcullis in each of the other two quarters.
+The whole design is overlaid with a linking jigsaw motif and surrounded by the dates ‘1707’, ‘2007’ and the denomination ‘TWO POUNDS’

-When James VI of Scotland became James I of England in 1603 the two countries were united under one monarchy.
-Over the course of the seventeenth century there were several attempts to bring about a closer union between the two countries but more than a century passed before Scotland and England were finally united under one Parliament.
-The Act was passed in 1707 and to commemorate the 300th anniversary of a remarkable union the Royal Mint has issued a special two-pound coin.
-Created by Yvonne Holton, FRSA, the reverse design symbolises the joining of Scotland and England in a political union through a rose and thistle growing from a single stem accompanied by a portcullis to signify parliament and overlaid with a linking device of a jigsaw.
-The obverse bears the portrait of the Queen by Ian Rank-Broadley, FRBS.
+When James VI of Scotland became James I of England in 1603, the two countries were united under one monarchy.
+Over the course of the seventeenth century, there were several attempts to bring about a closer union between the two countries but more than a century passed before Scotland and England were finally united under one Parliament.
+The Act was passed in 1707 and to commemorate the 300th anniversary of a remarkable union, The Royal Mint issued a special £2 coin.
+Created by Yvonne Holton FRSA, the reverse design symbolises the joining of Scotland and England in a political union through a rose and thistle growing from a single stem, accompanied by a portcullis to signify Parliament and overlaid with a linking device of a jigsaw.
+The obverse bears the portrait of Her Majesty The Queen by Ian Rank-Broadley FRBS.

-The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which that year were held in Scotland.
+The first base metal £2 coin was issued in the United Kingdom in 1986 to commemorate the Thirteenth Commonwealth Games which was held in Scotland.
 Commemorative £2 coins continued to be issued in single colour nickel-brass for special occasions.
-After a review of the United Kingdom coinage in 1994, it emerged that there was a requirement for a general circulation £2 coin.
+After a review of the United Kingdom’s coinage in 1994, it emerged that there was a requirement for a circulating £2 coin.
 A consultation process took place with the vending machine industry, members of the public and special interest groups such as the RNIB and Age Concern.
-The consensus of opinion from the consultation favoured a bi-colour coin because it would be easily distinguishable from the other coins in circulation.
-The bi-metallic £2 coin was eventually launched on 15 June 1998 and millions were released into circulation.
+The consensus of opinion from the consultation favoured a bicolour coin because it would be easily distinguishable from the other coins in circulation.
+The bimetallic £2 coin was launched on 15 June 1998 and millions were released into circulation.